 Skip to main content

-I have worked as curator at Kingston Museum since 2014, where I oversee all aspects of museum activities and collections management.
-I also work as a freelance curator and have curated various contemporary arts exhibitions.
-Prior to my current role as curator, I worked as a conservator for over 12 years for various museums, including the Wallace Collection, Glasgow Museums and St. Louis Art Museum (USA), and gained expertise in collections care and material analysis (in particular, X-ray fluorescence).
+As well as undertaking my part-time PhD, I work as curator at Kingston Museum where I oversee many aspects of museum activities and collections management, including the museum's internationally significant Muybridge collection.
+I am also a freelance curator and have curated various contemporary art exhibitions.
+Previously, I worked as a conservator for various museums, such as the Wallace Collection, Glasgow Museums and St. Louis Art Museum (USA) and gained expertise in conservation, collections care and material analysis.

-I have published and presented many articles and papers on various subjects on heritage and historic collections, including collections care and management, scientific analysis, conservation matters, outreach and access.
+I have published and presented many articles and papers on various subjects on heritage and historic collections, including collections care and management, scientific analysis, conservation issues, outreach and access.

 My main research interests are the life, work and legacy of Eadweard Muybridge, in particular, within the context of institutional collections.
 I am also interested in the interdisciplinary presentation of historic collections and audience engagement.